 Podbelski notes that a considerable number of newer buildings receive electrochromic windows because FMs find that there is a problem with the static glass installed during construction and want to remedy that quickly.

 The expectations of the rapidly expanding market and the growing practices of electrochromic retrofits are lining up with greater emphasis on workplace comfortability and energy efficiency.
 It might be difficult to predict exactly how electrochromic technology might manifest, but it seems reasonable to believe that it will.

-Justin Feit firstname.lastname@example.org is assistant editor of BUILDINGS.
+Justin Feit was an assistant editor of BUILDINGS.

 Facilitating the needs of more than 20,000 people passing through on a daily basis, Colorado State University’s Lory Student Center is a 160,000-square-foot structure that underwent a $72 million renovation to update HVAC systems, expand the building and improve energy efficiency, which included the installation of electrochromic windows.

 In the student center’s roughly 14,000-square-foot ballroom, the university was looking to make the facility more energy-efficient and more attractive to prospective clients who rent the space for events.
 However, this was difficult in Fort Collins, a city that experiences 300 days of sunshine every year.

 To solve these issues, Colorado State enlisted the services of View, a smart glass company located in Milpitas, CA. Brandon Tinianov, vice president of business development at View, explains, “You have high solar exposure in a mixed dry climate environment in that high desert plain in Colorado.
 On a clear day, there’s going to be a massive solar heat gain coming into that room, so we wanted to minimize energy consumption and discomfort.”